Gavin Rossdale: Personal life

-In the late 1980s, Rossdale dated Suze DeMarchi, lead singer for the band Baby Animals.
-Bush's song "Comedown" from 1994's Sixteen Stone is about their relationship.
+In the late 1980s, Rossdale dated Suze DeMarchi, lead singer for the Australian band Baby Animals.
+Bush's song "Glycerine" from 1994's Sixteen Stone is about their relationship.

-In 1995, Rossdale met Gwen Stefani, lead singer of the rock band No Doubt, when Bush and No Doubt were on tour together.
-During a break in his relationship with Stefani, Rossdale dated Hole frontwoman and Kurt Cobain's widow Courtney Love for eight months in 1995 and 1996.
-Love commented, "Everyone gave me so much shit, because Gavin sounded a lot like Kurt."
-Rossdale then married Stefani in 2002.
-The two have three sons together: born in May 2006, August 2008, and February 2014.
-On 3 August 2015, Stefani filed for divorce from Rossdale, citing irreconcilable differences.
-The divorce was finalized in April 2016.
-From 2017 until 2018 Rossdale was in a relationship with German model Sophia Thomalla.
+In 1995, Rossdale met Gwen Stefani, lead singer of the rock band No Doubt, when No Doubt and Bush performed at a holiday concert for radio station KROQ.
+Rossdale married Stefani in 2002.
+The two have three sons together; their sons were born in May 2006, August 2008, and February 2014, respectively.
+On 3 August 2015, Stefani filed for divorce from Rossdale, citing "irreconcilable differences."
+Stefani has alleged that Rossdale had engaged in an extramarital relationship with the couple's nanny.
+The divorce was finalized in April 2016, with Rossdale and Stefani sharing joint custody of their three children.
+Rossdale agreed to an "unequal split" of the marital assets in which he received less than half of the couple's joint earnings accumulated during their marriage.

+During a break in his relationship with Stefani, Rossdale dated Hole frontwoman Courtney Love for eight months in 1995 and 1996.

-In his 1995 autobiography Take It Like a Man, Boy George wrote that Rossdale had a relationship with Peter Robinson, also known as Marilyn, in the 1980s.
-In a 1996 interview for Rolling Stone, Rossdale responded, "That's George's take – he doesn't know me.
-There's a queue of people going to their lawyers about stuff in his book..I hope he manages to sell some books by putting my name in there."
-Elsewhere, both Rossdale and Robinson initially denied the story; however, in 2003, Robinson dedicated the Marilyn single "Hold on Tight" to Rossdale, citing "the years of [their] passionate relationship" and featuring a photo of him and Rossdale on the cover.
-Later, both men spoke more candidly about their past relationship.
-In 2009, Robinson confirmed that he and Rossdale had been "together [for] five years" in the 1980s.
-In 2010 Rossdale acknowledged having a liaison with Robinson, describing it as experimentation and "part of growing up".
-Robinson later called Rossdale "the love of my life".
+Boy George, in his 1995 autobiography Take It Like a Man, wrote that Rossdale had a relationship with Peter Robinson, also known as Marilyn, in the 1980s.
+Both Rossdale and Robinson initially denied the story.
+In 2003, however, Robinson dedicated the Marilyn single "Hold on Tight" to Rossdale, citing "the years of [their] passionate relationship" and featuring a photo of himself and Rossdale on the cover.
+In 2010, Rossdale acknowledged having had an intimate relationship with Robinson, describing the relationship as experimentation and "part of growing up."
+Robinson then stated that he had been Rossdale's partner for five years in the early 1980s and that he had reluctantly agreed to keep their past relationship a secret so that it would not interfere with Rossdale's rock career.
+Robinson also described Rossdale as the love of his life.
+Rossdale has said that Robinson's claim that their relationship lasted five years is "'complete nonsense'".

 In 2004, a paternity test revealed that Rossdale was the father of Pearl Lowe's daughter, Daisy Lowe (born 1989).
 Rossdale and Pearl had a brief relationship, and Rossdale had been Daisy's godfather.
 Rossdale subsequently cut off all contact with Pearl and Daisy.
 In 2009, however, several websites published photos of Daisy walking with Rossdale's son in London.
 Both Daisy and Rossdale said in 2010 that their relationship is good and based on respect.

+As of 2024, Rossdale was dating singer Xhoana X.